emmawalshdev/kaytea_art/README.md

   - This will be in the form of either a pop-up modal or email.
   - Warning, error and success colors will be used for easy recognition.

+* Text search
+  - keywords can be used to search the site for a product at a very deep level.

 * User acount registration with verification
   - A user will be asked to verify their email address before setup is complete.
 Email verification is designed to check accounts to make sure they are real.
   - A user will be able to input personal details such as contact and shipping details.
 This will be stored in the database.